hyperledger/fabric/docs/source/membership/membership.md

   There must be at least one Root CA X.509 certificate in this MSP folder.

-  This is the most important folder because it identifies the CAs from which all other certificates must be derived to be considered members of the corresponding organization.
+  This is the most important folder because it identifies the CAs from which all other certificates must be derived in order to be considered members of the corresponding organization.